The Bankrate promise

 The Department of Veterans Affairs does not offer business loans.
 Instead, the VA’s website directs veterans to check out the SBA’s offerings.

 Through 2018, the Small Business Administration (SBA) had reduced fees for veteran business loans through the Veterans Advantage program.
 SBA loans for veterans worked the same way as regular SBA loans — private lenders made the loans, and a portion of the loans were guaranteed by the federal government.
 Then the money could be used to start a business, pay operating expenses, buy equipment or real estate or pay down higher-interest debt.

 The reduced fees for VA business loans expired in 2019.
 While veterans are still eligible to apply for SBA 7(a) loans, they pay the same fees as all other applicants.

 The bottom line

 VA loans in the traditional sense ended in 2019.
-However, there are still several options for veterans to get small-business loans.
+However, veterans still have plenty of small-business loan options to choose from.
 For some, SBA Express or MREIDL may be the best option.
 Other veteran business owners may prefer getting their small-business loans through their local credit unions, online or peer-to-peer lenders or state programs.
 For others, a personal loan, home equity loan or home equity line of credit (HELOC) may be the best option.